Flynn judge to allow 'amicus' submissions, delaying any immediate resolution to case

 Yates, who was fired by the Trump administration after taking the extraordinary step of refusing to defend its travel ban executive order in court, later said she was concerned Flynn would be vulnerable to blackmail because of his interactions with Russia.

 The Logan Act, an obscure statute, has never been used successfully in a criminal prosecution; enacted in 1799 in an era before telephones, it was intended to prevent individuals from falsely claiming to represent the United States government abroad.
 In its motion to dismiss Flynn's case on Thursday, the DOJ noted that the law was an unserious dead letter.
+The Washington Post newsroom also struggled with the relevance of any potential issue with Flynn's overseas calls, a bombshell transcript uncovered by the Twitter user Techno_Fog revealed this weekend -- before an op-ed columnist went ahead and published the "red meat."

 During the interview with FBI agents Strzok and Joe Pientka in the White House, Flynn said "not really" when asked if he had sought to convince Kislyak not to escalate a brewing fight with the U.S. over sanctions imposed by the Obama administration, according to a contested FD-302 witness report prepared by the FBI.
 Flynn also demurred when asked if he had asked Russia to veto a U.N.
 Security Council resolution that condemned Israel’s settlements in the West Bank, according to the FBI.
 The Obama administration abstained in that vote.